tsipenyuk/matlab_phase_retrieval/README.md

 |-- cls  - contains definitions of classes that describe molecules and algorithms.
 |-- fun  - contains functions (class-independent), such as projections and algorithm update steps.
 |-- inst - contains scripts that instantiate various classes; simplifies matlab-shell use of the code.
-|-- lib  - contains third-party code.
+|-- lib  - contains third-party software.

 The code is split into procedural part ('fun') and object-oriented part ('cls', 'inst').
 The procedural part does not depend on any objects --- it contains algorithm updates (such as ER update) and auxilary functions